Stefanroets180/my-fuel-log-book/AWS_S3_RECEIPT_SETUP.md

 ## Troubleshooting

+### Error: "Access Denied" when viewing receipts

+**Cause**: This was the original issue - bucket was private but app wasn't using signed URLs

+**Solution**: ✅ **FIXED** - The app now uses signed URLs automatically

+If you still see this error:
+1. Verify the IAM policy includes `s3:GetObject` permission
+2. Check that environment variables are set correctly in Vercel
+3. Ensure the IAM user has the custom policy attached
+4. Redeploy your Vercel app

-### Error: "Access Denied"
+### Error: "Access Denied" when uploading

 **Cause**: IAM policy or credentials issue

 **Solution**:
 1. Verify the bucket name in your policy matches exactly
 2. Check that environment variables are set correctly in Vercel
-3. Ensure the IAM user has the custom policy attached
+3. Ensure the IAM user has the custom policy attached with `s3:PutObject`
 4. Redeploy your Vercel app after adding variables

 ### Error: "Bucket not found"